Nick Gaudlip, Chris Stephenson and Tim Wang were invited to the national competition.

 HIGH SCHOOL | CLUB TEAM: Rampart High School...member of the student council for four years...served as student body president during senior year...also served as president of the National Honor Society...competed at the club level for the Colorado Training Center...coached by Ron Brant...placed ninth on the high bar at the 2011 Junior Olympic Nationals...finished second in the all-around at the 2011 Region IX Championships...five-time qualifier to the Junior Olympic Nationals...four-time first-team Academic All-American.

-PERSONAL: Full name is Nicholas Frank Gaudlip...goes by Nick...nickname is "Bieber"...son of Fred and Beth Gaudlip...father is retired Air Force...has one older brother, Austin...majoring in biology...served as Athletic NCO...earned Jump wings in the summer of 2012...has lived "pretty much everywhere" by growing up in a military family...born in England and has dual citizenship...hobbies include golf, fishing and drawing...favorite quote is "When are champions made?
-Every day at practice"...traveled to Nicaragua over the summer...also worked Expeditionary Survival and Evasion Training (ESET) and completed Operation Air Force at Hurlburt Field in Florida...favorite event to train on is the pommel horse, because "it is definitely the most difficult, so new skills are the most rewarding"...favorite event for competition is the high bar, because "it's a crowd pleaser and I feed on the energy of everybody watching"...member of Cadet Squadron 39.
+PERSONAL: Full name is Nicholas Frank Gaudlip...goes by Nick...nickname is "Bieber"...son of Fred and Beth Gaudlip...father is retired Air Force...has one older brother, Austin...has lived "pretty much everywhere" by growing up in a military family...born in England and has dual citizenship...majoring in biology...served as First Sergeant...also worked as Admin and Logistics Deputy Commander of Expeditionary Survival and Evasion Training (ESET) during the summer...earned Jump wings in the summer of 2012...named to the Superintendent's List for excellence in military, academic and athletic performance...hobbies include golf, fishing and drawing...favorite quote is "When are champions made?
+Every day at practice"...completed Powered Flight over the summer...also worked ESET and took leave...favorite event to train on is the pommel horse, because "it is definitely the most difficult, so new skills are the most rewarding"...favorite event for competition is the high bar, because "it's a crowd pleaser and I feed on the energy of everybody watching"...member of Cadet Squadron 39.